louis-Bog/chic-dressing/wp-content/plugins/facebook-for-woocommerce/readme.txt

 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

 == Changelog ==

+= 3.1.4 - 2023-11-22 =
+* Fix - Remove popup modal blocking product edit when product is using category excluded from sync.

+= 3.1.3 - 2023-11-07 =
+* Fix - Doc - Use new Woo.com domain.
+* Tweak - WC 8.3 compatibility.
+* Tweak - WP 6.4 compatibility.

+= 3.1.2 - 2023-10-19 =
+* Dev - Add phpcs on changed files only.

+= 3.1.1 - 2023-10-12 =
+* Update - Revert "Advandtage+ Shoppings Ads support in Advertise tab".

+= 3.0.34 - 2023-10-05 =
+* Add - Filter the size of the Facebook product image.
+* Fix - AddToCart duplication when other plugins clone cart.
+* Tweak - WC 8.2 compatibility.

 = 3.0.33 - 2023-09-05 =
 * Dev - Updates PHP unit tests matrix in git workflow and versions of dev dependencies in composer.